 The course will recruit 25-30 trainees per year from Ghana and 5 PhD students from Amsterdam UMC.
 Trainees will be chosen from the application pool with the aim to create a diverse group with a mix of backgrounds including PhD students, postdocs, physician postgraduates or faculty members with research ambitions.
-Students from Ghana and Amsterdam are expected to attend in person, assuming that there are no COVID pandemic travel restrictions.
+Students from Ghana and Amsterdam are expected to attend in person.